AutoViML/pandas_dq/README.md

   - `1` more verbiage.
 Great for knowing details behind each issue and what the suggestions are.

 `Fix_DQ` has slightly more arguments:
 - `quantile`: float (0.75): Define a threshold for IQR for outlier detection.
 Could be any float between 0 and 1.
+If quantile is set to `None`, then no outlier detection will take place.
 - `cat_fill_value`: string ("missing"): Define a fill value for missing categories in your object or categorical variables.
 This is a global default for your entire dataset.
 I will try to change it to a dictionary so that you can specify different values for different columns.
 - `num_fill_value`: integer or float (999): Define a fill value for missing numbers in your integer or float variables.
 This is a global default for your entire dataset.
 I will try to change it to a dictionary so that you can specify different values for different columns.
 - `rare_threshold`: float (0.05):  Define a threshold for rare categories.
 If a certain category in a column is less 5% (say) of samples, then it will considered rare.
 All rare categories will be merged with a category value called "Rare".
 - `correlation_threshold`: float (0.8): Define a correlation limit.
 Anything above this limit, the variable will be dropped.
 <p>

 ## Maintainers